 To understand and to live the beatitudes we will have to look into ourselves and in what we can do for the people of God:

 - Spend time in silence, prayer and reflection at home, in Church or wherever you can.
 In silence you gain wisdom.

 - Respond to and obey the teachings of the Church.
 She is the defender of human beings who seek the Almighty.

 - Be faithful to your responsibilities and lawful relationship.
 They are your way to holiness.

-- Be aware of the needs of others and respond to them, especially to the poor.
-They are your key to heaven.
+- Be aware of the needs of others, especially the poor, and respond to them, They are your key to heaven.

 - Defend the culture of life.
 Don’t stifle the power of God in life.